 The Aztecs had a complex and diversified pantheon (which means ensemble of gods).
-Scholars studying Aztec religion identified no less than 200 gods, divided into three groups, with each group supervising one aspect of the universe such as the heaven or the sky; the rain, fertility and agriculture; and finally the war and sacrifice.
+Scholars studying Aztec religion identified no less than 200 gods and goddesses, divided into three groups, with each group supervising one aspect of the universe such as the heaven or the sky; the rain, fertility and agriculture; and finally the war and sacrifice.

 Huitzilopochtli (pronounced Weetz-ee-loh-POCHT-lee) was the patron god of the Aztecs.
 He was the god that, during their migration, indicated them the place to found their capital Tenochtitlan.
 His name means “Hummimngbird of the left” and he was the patron of war and sacrifice.
 His shrine, on top of the pyramid of the Templo Mayor, was decorated with skulls and colored in red for blood.